ghaiklor/ghaiklor-os-gcc/README.md

 At this step, our boot sector finished its work and starts working with the kernel.

+You can navigate through [boot sources](./boot) and try to get how it works.

 ### Kernel

 #### Kernel Entry in Assembly